Vyral/base-template/_posts/2019-12-30-lets-make-2020-your-best-year-ever.md

 I hope you take this to heart\!
 I go to conferences all the time, yet I learned that only 3% of people who go to conferences actually learn something that they’ll implement in their lives.
 That means 97% of people who attend conferences are wasting their time traveling there.
 They might have met a bunch of great people, but they don’t implement anything they’ve learned there.

 Make 2020 your year of change.
-I guarantee that you wouldn’t rate each and every aspect of your life a 10 on a scale of 1 to 10; wherever you feel like you’re lacking in life, take this new year to improve.
+I guarantee that you wouldn’t rate every aspect of your life a 10 on a scale of 1 to 10; wherever you feel like you’re lacking in life, take this new year to improve.

 If my team or I can do anything to help you make this coming year the best ever, don’t hesitate to reach out to me.
 I’d be happy to speak with you and help you plan to make 2020 a great year of change.